-USGA’s Davis addresses Trump’s presence at U.S. Women’s Open, policies on sexual harassment
+USGA’s Davis addresses Trump’s presence at U.S. Women’s Open, policies on sexual assault

 That, of course, was never going to happen.

 Davis’ absence at Tuesday’s news conference left a foursome of USGA officials to field a question from USA TODAY’s Christine Brennan about the organization’s stance on sexual assault.
 Brennan, who was referencing Trump’s comments in an Access Hollywood videotape, was initially told the USGA would address her question later.
-Several hours later, the USGA provided Brennan with a statement.
+Several hours thereafter, the USGA provided Brennan with a statement.

 A sitting president has never attended a U.S. Women’s Open.
 In fact, only three sitting presidents have attended the men’s U.S. Open: Warren Harding (1921), Gerald Ford (1982) and Bill Clinton (1997).